Um die Lizenzinformationen zu sehen, klicken Sie bitte den gewünschten Inhalt an.

 Warm up

-Look in your New Highlight book pages 10-25.
+- Look in your New Highlight book pages 10-25.
+Read the information texts only.

 Das Material findest du im Englisch Regal bei den Materialien zu Australia.